rocrill/velo_city/README.md

   User stories relating to the Service Booking page:

-  * 6.1 As an user, I want to be able to book a bike service easily and efficiently, so that I can arrange to resolve an issue with my bike quickly and easily.
+  * 6.1 As an user, I want to be able to book a bike service easily and efficiently, so that I can arrange to resolve an issue with my bike quickly and easily (#26).
   * 6.2 As a user, I want to receive a confirmation message so I know that I have successfully submitted my booking form.
   * 6.3 As a user, I want to receive a notification if I have accidentally selected a booking date in the past so I know that I need to fill out the form again.